-- 1) An ordinance to establish a rental registration program in Title 5 Business Taxes, Licenses and Regulations to communicate with tenants and landlords about rental regulations and to consider using the program in the future for regular inspections of rental units; - 2) A scope for a contract with the Dispute Resolution Center for tenant and landlord conflict resolution services; and - Ordinances to address tenant protections in Title 5 Business Taxes, Licenses and Regulations, which are Ordinance Nos.
+- 1) An ordinance to establish a rental registration program in Title 5 Business Taxes, Licenses and Regulations to communicate with tenants and landlords about rental regulations and to consider using the program in the future for regular inspections of rental units; - A scope for a contract with the Dispute Resolution Center for tenant and landlord conflict resolution services.
+Staff will be bring this contract to the City Council for approval in early 2023; and - Ordinances to address tenant protections in Title 5 Business Taxes, Licenses and Regulations, which are Ordinance Nos.
 O2022-010 Unfair Housing Practices and O2022-012 Rental Housing Code.
 The City Council approved these two ordinances on December 6, 2022.